-We are also proud of the wide variety of options available to the Harper student.
-Within these pages, you will find the program, classes and other services that will match your own particular educational needs and desires.
+We are proud of the wide variety of options available to Harper students, and during your time here, you will find that all of us share a commitment to helping you achieve success in your classes.
+Within this catalog are the programs, classes and other services that will match your own educational needs.
 If you have further questions about Harper College, you will also find information about contacting us for the answers.

-We are here to help you take advantage of the many opportunities available at your community college.
+We hope you will take advantage of the many opportunities available at your community college.
 We look forward to working with you at Harper.